-Summer Reading Hollins High School 2022
+Summer Reading Hollins High School 2023

-Students at Hollins, and across the district of Pinellas County, are required to read over the summer.
+Students at Hollins, and across the district of Pinellas County, are both encouraged and required to read over the summer.
 Our teachers and staff are committed to student literacy, and we believe that reading over the summer will build stamina, skill, and interest in reading.